🩺 A Letter to a friend about medical issues

-(I won’t share the details of my friends letter but the first part is in response to some health issues she was having and the frustrations that come with those issues.)
+(I won’t share the details of my friend's letter, but the first part is in response to her health issues and the frustrations that come with those issues.)

 What to do?
-Some things can be very good to do and some can maybe be too extreme.
-Do we trust the expertise of the doctors or do we question their diagnosis and believe we know more than they do?
-These are all questions we have had to deal with and will still deal with in the future.
+Some things can be very good to do, and some can maybe be too extreme.
+Do we trust the expertise of the doctors, or do we question their diagnosis and believe we know more than they do?
+These are all questions we have had and will still deal with in the future.
 You could go to more of a naturopathic doctor that takes a more self healing organic path.
 And there are doctors that have their foot in both worlds.
 And of course it may all be determined by the dollar.

 Back in the dark ages when we were so against medical stuff and I was having some problems my dad (who knew my feelings) wisely told me that I should at least go so I can rule out what I don’t have and eliminate stress.
 I’m not saying you need to do those tests but it is something to think about.
 And I know fear comes in from many doors.
 What will give you peace of mind and the realization that what you decide you are willing to live with.
 And hopefully it is a good thing eh?
 You are the customer.

 We have a lot more understanding and respect for the medical workers as we realize they are doing what they know to do.
 And yes, there is so much more than their specialized fields.
 So ya talk to your friends and do a little research yourself and put it all together to come to a decision.
 And breath.
 You’re still walking, still getting around, still waking up.